Skip to main content

 • emotional

 Reviews indicate that the game lacks character development, which hinders players' ability to form emotional attachments.
-Consequently, the emotional impact of the game is diminished, as players struggle to connect with the narrative or characters.
+While there is an emphasis on creative expression, the emotional impact is diminished due to insufficient character depth.

 Skip Critic Reviews